-Dunwoody cobbles together money for Brook Run Park master plan
+Dunwoody cobbles money together for Brook Run Park upgrades

 The Dunwoody City Council approved a 2018 budget amendment at its Oct.
-22 meeting that cobbles together just short of $7 million dollars to be used to build multi-use fields and renovate the great lawn at Brook Run Park.
+22 meeting that cobbles together just short of $7 million dollars to be used to build sports fields and renovate the great lawn at Brook Run Park.

 The mayor and City Council also approved next year’s $25 million city budget without any discussion as part of the consent agenda.